AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     ![The vehicle was not found.](media/webapp-vehicles-search-deleted.png "Vehicles")

-## Exercise 8: Create the Fleet status real-time dashboard in Power BI
+## Section 8: Create the Fleet status real-time dashboard in Power BI

 [Microsoft Power BI](https://powerbi.microsoft.com) is a business analytics service that provides interactive visualizations with self-service business intelligence capabilities, enabling end-users to create reports and dashboards by themselves without having to depend on information technology staff or database administrators.

 > **Important**: If the data generator is no longer running or sending new telemetry, be sure to start it before continuing.
-Simulating 50 vehicles should suffice for this exercise.
+Simulating 50 vehicles should suffice for this section.

 ### Task 1: Launch Power BI online and create the dashboard